Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

-For our study of the 2HDM+a we will assume the alignment limit, setting $\beta-\alpha=\pi/2$, which automatically ensures that the state $h$, identified with the $125\,\mbox{GeV}$ Higgs, features SM-like couplings.
-As will be clarified below, the strength of the $\gamma \gamma$ and $\tau \tau$ signatures is negligibly affected by deviations from the alignment limit while the latter allows to encompass several constraints.
+We will fix the value of $m_a=95\GeV$, assuming that, taking into account detector resolution, all experimental excess peaks are compatible with this value, as done in \citep{Belanger:2012tt,Becirevic:2015fmu,Cao:2016uwt,Fox:2017uwr,Haisch:2017gql,Heinemeyer:2021msz,Azevedo:2023zkg,Biekotter:2023jld,Biekotter:2023oen,Dutta:2023cig,Aguilar-Saavedra:2023vpd,Borah:2023, Iguro:2022dok,Iguro:2022fel,Ashanujjaman:2023etj,Cao95GeV,Cao:2019ofo,Bhattacharya:2023lmu}.
+In our study of the 2HDM+a we also assume the model satisfies the alignment limit, enforcing this by setting $\beta - \alpha = \pi/2$.
+This ensures that the mass eigenstate $h_{125}$, identified with the 125 GeV Higgs, features SM-Higgs-like couplings, thus automatically satisfying all Higgs physics constraints related to $h_{125}$ only.
+The assumption of the alignment limit has a negligible impact on the interpretation of the experimental excesses as the $\tau \tau$ and $\gamma \gamma$ signal strengths depend, at least at LO, only on $\tan \beta$ and $\sin\theta$.
+This will be not the case in the 2HDM+s, where will consider $\beta-\alpha$ as free in this latter case, as clarified in the following section.

+Thus, our relevant parameter space for the 2HDM+a interpretation is comprised of just 2 degrees of freedom, the parameters $\tan\beta$ and $\theta$.
 From Eq. \ref{eq:sin2theta} we see that $\theta$ can be defined up to a shift of $\pi$, for example between $-\pi/2$ and $\pi/2$, with the sign defined by the relative sign of the coupling $\kappa$ and the mass hierarchy $m_A^2-m_a^2$.
-Without loss of generality we will adopt the range: $\left[0,\frac{\pi}{4}\right]$ for the variation of the angle $\theta$.
+Without loss of generality we will adopt the range $\left[0,\frac{\pi}{4}\right]$ for the variation of the angle $\theta$.
 In such a way the hierarchy $m_a < m_A$ is always maintained with the lightest state being mostly singlet-like.